papertray3/obsidian-mcp-bridge/SESSION-STATE.md

 ## 🚦 Decision Points

-### Should User Test First or Continue to Phase 2?
+### Focus on Real Workflows or Jump Into Phase 3?
-**Recommend:** Test with Claude Code first
-- Validates everything works end-to-end
-- User gets immediate value
-- Finds any issues before building more
-- Can do Phase 2 in next session
+**Recommend:** Capture a handful of real prompts (now that Claude/Codex are working) and let that guide Phase 3 priorities.
+Don't wait too long—Phase 3 unlocks SmartConnections + Digital Garden which will amplify those workflows.

 ### Should User Make Repo Public?
-**Recommend:** After Phase 2
+**Recommend:** After Phase 3
-- Phase 1 is functional but basic
-- Phase 2 adds more value
+- Phase 2 proves the concept but plugin integrations will wow the community
-- Better for community adoption
+- Documentation already references future plugin access; better to deliver it first
-- Need to update LICENSE with real name first
+- Still need to update LICENSE author info before publishing

 ### Should User Add More Features?
-**Recommend:** Follow Phase 2 → 3 → 4 roadmap
+**Recommend:** Start Phase 3 planning/execution
-- Architecture is sound
-- Each phase builds on previous
-- Planned features cover real use cases
-- Don't over-engineer before user testing
+- SmartConnections + Digital Garden are the differentiators
+- Phase 2 foundation is stable (tests passed on both AI clients)
+- Next work mostly lives in new tools + permission UX, so begin scaffolding soon

 ---